romainPrignon/unshell-deno/README.md

 - can't filter spec test
 - small config params for eslint and not configurable
 - can't configure coverage for now
+- handle version as v6.3.2 and 6.3.2 => no convention